 To be fair, this is a challenging environment in which to operate, but it is especially critical during these times that you do your homework on any dealer before placing an order.
 Check out their reputation on the internet and with the Better Business Bureau.

 Make sure a dealer has customer service available online and by phone.
-Also make sure their order delivery timeframe is reasonable (delays of up to a few weeks on many popular bullion products should not necessarily be cause for alarm until such time as market conditions normalize).
+Also, make sure their order delivery timeframe is reasonable (delays of up to a few weeks on many popular bullion products should not necessarily be cause for alarm until market conditions normalize).

 How can I buy physical bullion without having to pay an elevated premium over spot prices?

 All gold and silver bullion products, except in some cases very large bars, have seen premiums spike due to rising demand and insufficient production from mints.

 To reduce the premium you pay over spot, normally you would opt for bars or rounds over American Silver Eagles.
 However, the U.S. Mint temporarily suspended production on these popular coins, and private mints have also sold out of bars and rounds, resulting in shortages across the board.

 Through our new Vault Metals storage program, you can obtain ounces of .999+ pure silver or gold stored securely in your name.
 Premiums start at just $1/oz for silver and $5/tenth oz ($50/oz) for gold.
 (For now, we have an order minimum size of 200 silver ounces or two gold ounces.)

 What if I need to sell my coins, bars, or rounds?